Are Images of Beautiful Women a Distraction?

-Images of beautiful of models are often used on websites to get attention and sell product.
+Images of beautiful of women are often used on websites to get attention and sell product.
 This is probably because sex is one of our strongest and most basic instincts.
 We sometimes make decisions on the possibility of having sex, having more sex or being more sexually attractive.
-However, brand guardians sometimes challenge the use of pictures of attractive women as distracting and not consistent with the brand.
+However, brand guardians sometimes challenge the use of images of beautiful women as distracting and not consistent with the brand.

 Women and the game of chess:

 If used inappropriately images of glamorous women can certainly be counter productive and reduce conversion.
 But what does the evidence show regarding the power of beautiful women on men?
 Let’s take chess, one of the most rational and strategic games that one can play.
 Should the physical characteristics of an opponent you play at Chess affect your performance?

 As heterosexual men tend to produce more testosterone when in the presence of a beautiful woman, researchers wanted to understand if this would induce them to take more risk when playing chess against a woman they find physically attractive.
 To test this hypothesis they got a group of adults to rate the attractiveness of accomplished chess players aged between twenty-five and thirty-four using official competition head shots.
 They then analysed data from hundreds of chess games between 1997 and 2007 to see how male players perform when drawn against a physically attractive female competitor.

 The study used two indicators of riskiness during a chess match.
 Firstly, the riskiness of each player’s opening moves.
 Statistics shown that certain opening moves are much more risky than others.
 Secondly, whether the game ended in a draw.
 Draws are risk-averse because two experienced chess players can easily steer a game towards a draw with little chance of losing or winning the match.